Edinburgh Moving Demand Trends: When Moves Take Longer

 Scenario modelling

-Scenario A: Midweek move with flexible window in a terraced street where visitor permits are arranged.
-Clearer traffic and reserved lift time allow closer parking and steady shuttles.
+Scenario A: Midweek move with a flexible window in a terraced street where visitor permits are arranged.
+Clearer traffic and reserved lift time allow closer parking and steadier shuttles.

-Scenario B: Saturday move to a tenement on a permit street with Saturday controls.
+Scenario B: Saturday move to a tenement on a permit street with weekend controls.
 Popular slots and stair-only access slow loading; limited bays force a longer carry.

 Scenario C: Month-end changeover in a student-heavy area.
-Key-release timing, lift reservations, permit parking, and nearby school-run traffic combine to tighten loading windows and extend the schedule.
+Key-release timing, lift reservations, permit parking and nearby school-run traffic combine to tighten loading windows and extend the schedule.
+One place this becomes visible is man and van services in Leith.

 Practical scheduling checklist